-Important: On Cloudera Data Science Workbench 1.4.0 (and lower), do not stop or restart Cloudera Data Science Workbench without using the cdsw_protect_stop_restart.sh script.
+Important: On Cloudera Data Science Workbench 1.4.0 (and lower), do not stop or restart Cloudera Data Science Workbench without using the cript.
 This is to help avoid the data loss issue detailed in TSB-346.

-Run the following command on the master node to stop Cloudera Data Science Workbench.
+Run the following command on the master host to stop Cloudera Data Science Workbench.

+cdsw stop

-cdsw stop 2.
-(Strongly Recommended) On the master node, backup the contents of the /var/lib/cdsw directory.
+2. (Strongly Recommended) On the master host, backup the contents of the /var/lib/cdsw directory.
 This is the directory that stores all your application data.
-To create the backup, run the following command on the master host.

-3. To uninstall Cloudera Data Science Workbench, run the following commands on the master node and all the worker nodes.
+3. To uninstall Cloudera Data Science Workbench, run the following commands on the master host and all the worker hosts.